tanishagoyal2/NVSentinel/docs/designs/022-workflow-nvlink-err.md

          These errors represent a threshold of ECC errors being exceeded.
 There was no uncorrectable error at this time.
 Continue operation.
          If desired, Field Diags can be run to check for link integrity. recommendedAction = NONE
-              message = "request for field diagnosis if required" isFatal = false
+              message = "request for field diagnosis if user jobs are interrupted or error occurs repeatedly" isFatal = false
 ```
 ---